 How to Get Started

-So how to do you bikejor if you’re just getting started?
+So how do you bikejor if you’re just getting started?

 #1 — Dogs:

-Bikejor dogs are working dogs that must want to run.
+Bikejor dogs are working dogs that just want to run.

 According to bikejor.com, the more obsesses your dogs are about running, the better.